 HCG is another substance that appears normally in pregnancy and is produced by the placenta.
 If pregnancy is ruled out, HCG may indicate cancer in the testis, ovary, liver, stomach, pancreas, and lung.
 Marijuana use can also raise HCG levels.

-This marker is associated with cancers in the colon, stomach, and bile duct.
+This marker is associated with cancers of the colon, stomach, and bile duct.
 Elevated levels of CA 19-9 may indicate advanced cancer in the pancreas, but it is also associated with noncancerous conditions, including gallstones, pancreatitis, cirrhosis of the liver, and cholecystitis.

 This marker is most useful in evaluating the effect of treatment for women with advanced breast cancer.
-Elevated levels of CA 15-3 are also associated with cancers of the ovary, lung, and prostate, as well as noncancerous conditions such as benign breast or ovarian disease, endometriosis, pelvic inflammatory disease and hepatitis.
+Elevated levels of CA 15-3 are also associated with cancers of the ovary, lung, and prostate, as well as noncancerous conditions such as benign breast or ovarian disease, endometriosis, pelvic inflammatory disease, and hepatitis.
 Pregnancy and lactation also can raise CA 15-3 levels.

 This marker is used to follow the course of treatment in women with advanced breast cancer.
 Cancers of the colon, stomach, kidney, lung, ovary, pancreas, uterus and liver may also raise CA 27-29 levels.
-Noncancerous conditions associated with this substance are first trimester pregnancy, endometriosis, ovarian cysts, benign breast disease, kidney disease and liver disease.
+Noncancerous conditions associated with this substance are first-trimester pregnancy, endometriosis, ovarian cysts, benign breast disease, kidney disease and liver disease.

 Lactate Dehydrogenase (LDH)